hacknpatch/bash-tools/README.md

 ## Tools

 ### `code-compress`
-Compression and extraction utility using / requiring `zstd`.
+Compression and extraction utility using / requiring `zstd` and `rsync`.

 #### Compression
 To compress a directory, provide the path as the last argument (defaults to `.`):